stevearrants/style-guide/docs/jdocs.md

-﻿# About Jitterbit Documents
+# About Jitterbit Documents
 We produce a lot of different documents at Jitterbit.
-The Jitterbit user documentation set includes step-by-step instructions, conceptual content, enablement information, references, troubleshooting pages, use cases, and product tutorials.
+The Jitterbit user documentation set includes step-by-step instructions, conceptual content, enablement information, references, troubleshooting pages, and product tutorials.

 Every page and every topic must have a clear focus on the user.
 By providing relevant information that guides a reader, our documents help users become